 Mr. Wagner testified that producers and customers are generally reluctant to execute long-term contracts with fixed prices without some type of market price adjustment mechanism.
 He opined that maintaining a price close to market is beneficial to both parties; therefore, a producer and customer may work together to establish an equitable price adjustment methodology.
 Mr. Wagner testified that, historically, market-based price adjustments in term supply agreements tend to reduce the buyer's cost of hedging since future prices are generally higher than spot and year-ahead prices.
-In addition to base price adjustments, quality price adjustments are used to maintain the underlying economics of the agreement on a dollar per million British thermal unit ("BTU") basis when the shipment quality varies from guaranteed quality specifications.
+In addition to base price adjustments, quality price adjustments are used to maintain the underlying economics of the agreement on a dollar per million British thermal unit ("Btu") basis when the shipment-quality varies from guaranteed quality specifications.
 Mr. Wagner testified that one of NIPSCO's term coal contracts in effect during the reconciliation period had mostly fixed prices specified in the contract, and a portion of the volume under this contract was priced using a coal market index.
 Another contract had rates that are indexed to generating unit hourly Day-Ahead Locational Marginal Prices ("LMPs").
-In addition, all NIPSCO's coal supply agreements adjust the price of coal based on a shipment's quality variances from contract specifications.
+In addition, all of NIPSCO's coal supply agreements adjust the price of coal based on a shipment's quality variances from contract specifications.

-Mr. Wagner testified the cost of coal consumed for NIPSCO for the 12 months ending June 30, 2023, was \$78.70 per ton or \$3.813 per million BTU.
-The cost of coal consumed during the reconciliation period was \$74.65 per ton or \$3.673 per million BTU.
-When compared to the prior reconciliation period, Mr. Wagner stated NIPSCO's delivered cost of coal consumed per ton decreased by \$17.64 per ton and was down \$0.714 per million BTU.
-Mr. Wagner testified several factors contributed to the change in the system cost of coal expensed during the reconciliation period, including a reduction in the delivered cost of ILB coal which has a lower contract price of relative to the inventory, for Schahfer.
-Another contributing factor was an increase in utilization of Michigan City, which consumes PRB coal.
-Additionally, railroad fuel surcharges decreased due to lower On-Highway Diesel Fuel prices.
+Mr. Wagner testified the cost of coal consumed for NIPSCO for the 12 months ending September 30, 2023, was \$80.32 per ton, or \$3.860 per million Btu.
+The cost of coal consumed during the reconciliation period was \$70.84 per ton, or \$3.449 per million Btu.
+When compared to the prior reconciliation period, Mr. Wagner stated NIPSCO's delivered cost of coal consumed per ton decreased by \$3.81 and the cost was down \$0.224 per million Btu.
+Mr. Wagner testified several factors contributed to the change in system cost of coal expensed during several factors contributed to the change in the system cost of coal expensed during the reconciliation period.
+The main driver of the decrease was the reduction in the delivered cost of ILB coal for Schahfer due to the lower contract price of ILB coal relative to the inventory cost.
+Another factor that contributed to the decrease was increased utilization of Michigan City relative to the prior quarter.
+Michigan City consumes predominantly PRB coal which is lower in price than ILB coal used at Schahfer.
+In addition, railroad fuel surcharges decreased during the reconciliation period as On-Highway Diesel Fuel prices trended lower during the quarter.